eli1714/Currency-Converter/README.md

 # Currency Converter

-A currency converter app to converter one currency type to another.
-An external API is used to fetch latest currency rates and the rates are updated based on the user input.
+A currency converter app to convert one currency type to another.
+An external API is used to fetch the latest currency rates and the rates are updated based on the user input.

 ## Preview